Help

 2.Find Plants

-From either the home page, or the search page, enter your address or city name, and we’ll find …
+From either the home page, or the search page, enter your address or city name, and we’ll show your list of native plants, your list of drought tolerant plants and all appropriate landscaping plants for your location.

 All Your Landscaping Plants.
-These plants tolerate the minimum and maximum temperatures of your location, and tolerate the maximum rainfall of your location, but may require additional irrigation to survive.
+These “Hardy” plants tolerate the minimum and maximum temperatures of your location, and tolerate the maximum rainfall of your location, but may require additional irrigation to survive.

 Plant results are shown in thumbnail grids of 100 plant thumbnails per page.
 Use the options in the thumbnail results page to sort by popularity, common name or scientific name.